publish-7/ex_1/README.md

 - **Streamlit** - For creating the web application interface
 - **Pandas** - For data manipulation and analysis
 - **Plotly Express** - For creating interactive visualizations
+- **Altair** - For creating interactive charts and graphs from data

 ## How to Run Locally
 1. Clone this repository